-Monts has worked on the faculties of Edinboro University, University of Minnesota, Case Western Reserve University, and the University of California at Santa Barbara.
-From 1988 to 1993, he served as dean of undergraduate affairs in the College of Letters and Science, where he directed Santa Barbara’s undergraduate honors program.
+Monts has worked on the faculties of Edinboro University, University of Minnesota, Case Western Reserve University, and the University of California at Santa Barbara – where from 1988 to 1993 he served as dean of undergraduate affairs in the College of Letters and Science and directed the undergraduate honors program.

 Monts holds memberships in the African Studies Association, the Society for Ethnomusicology, the Liberian Studies Association, and the College Music Society.
 He is the past chair of the governing board of the University of Michigan International Institute, a member of the governing board and research associate of the International Centre for African Music and Dance, and serves on the advisory boards of the Sphinx Organization and the International Society for Improvised Music.